5 Ways EdTech Can Promote Kindergarten-Ready Kids

 Building To Play, Learn, & Grow

-These graphs demonstrate the academic difference between the students who were well prepared for kindergarten and those who were not.
+There is a clear difference in the academic performance between the students who were well prepared for kindergarten and those who were not.
 It’s clear that students who were considered to be prepared had higher success rates in third grade.
 How can we, as game designers and children’s app developers, ensure that we are building for kindergarten-readiness?
-Here are a few tips:

-1. Build Age-Appropriate Games
+3. Build Age-Appropriate Games

-2. Marry the Mechanics with the Learning Goals
+4. Marry the Mechanics with the Learning Goals

 Learning goals should be the backbone of any ECE product.
 They should be clear, concise, and based on informative research.
 These should then link directly to the mechanics of a game.
 In other words, succeeding in the game should BE succeeding with the learning.

-3. Find out what the Zone of Proximal Development is—and use it
+5. Find out what the Zone of Proximal Development is—and use it

 A psychologist named Lev Vygotsky introduced the idea of the Zone of Proximal Development (ZPD), which is the optimal learning space between what a learner can do on their own and what they cannot do at all.
 In other words, the ZPD is where students can achieve success with appropriate help.
-All learning games, regardless of target audience, should be within the ZPD
+All learning games, regardless of target audience, should be within the ZPD and use adaptive learning mechanisms to keep learners there.

-4. Make it Playful
+6. Make it Playful

-ECE learning games should be fun.
+See #1.
+Early education learning games should be fun.
 As Fred Rogers once said, “Play is often talked about as if it were a relief from serious learning.
 But for children play is serious learning.”
 For us, the implication is clear: We can best support early learning by making it playful.
 Games that are silly, colorful, interesting, challenging, and engaging—and that make it OK to fail and try again—will appeal most to early learners.

 5. Design for Parents

 Parents are the single most important learning resource in young children’s lives.
-Building an ECE experience with coplay and colearning (instead of “digital babysitting”) is arguably the best way to ensure that learning will happen.
+Building an ECE experience with coplay and colearning (instead of ‘digital babysitting’) is arguably the best way to ensure that learning will happen.
 Developing games that not only provide opportunities for coplay but actively encourage it can help promote higher levels of learning.